 Any discussion of interesting places to visit in Northern Thailand has to begin with the northern capital of Chiang Mai.
-Most destinations are within easy striking distance of the city.
+Most destinations are within an easy striking distance of the city.

 Chiang Mai (pronounced: “ch-ae-ng mye”) means “New City” in the Lanna language.
-Despite the prevalence of elephants in local culture, the name has nothing to do with chang (elephant), properly pronounced “ch-ah-ng” in the Thai language.
+Despite the prevalence of elephants in the local culture, the name has nothing to do with chang (elephant), properly pronounced “ch-ah-ng” in the Thai language.
 Why the New City?
 Chiang Mai took over Chiang Rai’s job as capital in 1296.

 To bust another popular myth, Chiang Mai is not the second largest city in Thailand as many travelers think — but it does somehow serve as a cultural heart for the country.
 The city offers the classic winning trifecta that attracts travelers: friendly locals, great food, and affordable prices.
 With the usual amount of frugality, you get more bang for the travel buck in Chiang Mai — and Northern Thailand in general — than in Bangkok or the islands.

-Chiang Mai’s Old City is a perfect square with all... the defenses necessary to survive as capital in the 14th century.
-Elephant-proof moat, giant gates, defensive wall with brick ramparts — they’re still standing.
+Chiang Mai’s Old City is a perfect square... with all the defenses necessary to survive as capital in the 14th century.
+Elephant-proof moat, giant gates, a defensive wall with brick ramparts — they’re still standing.
 The labyrinth of confusing streets and passages in the interior of the Old City hides plenty of enjoyable finds — including a high density of temples.
 But the action isn’t all contained within the moat.
 Some of Chiang Mai’s most interesting places lie outside of the Old City, just within scooter range.